yneves/node-bauer-plugin-pdf-to-text/README.md

-# node-bauer-crawler-pdf-to-text
+# node-bauer-plugin-pdf-to-text
-Pluginf or bauer-crawler to convert PDF into text.
+Plugin for bauer to convert PDF into text.